 When everything is compiled in the trial balance, the Accounting Equation, Assets = Liabilities + Shareholder’s Equity, must reconcile.
 If the equation doesn’t reconcile, you know there’s a mistake somewhere in your account records.
 This because, as mentioned earlier, each debit on one account requires a corresponding credit on another account.

-How to Use and Update the Ledger
+How Do You Use and Update A Ledger?

 Once you’ve done the initial work to set up a general ledger, you’ll still need to keep it updated.
-You’ll do this by periodically, transferring transactions from sub-accounts to the general ledger.
+You’ll do this by periodically transferring transactions from sub-accounts to the general ledger.
 Then, you’ll prepare a new trial balance to ensure that the new transactions balance out.

-Why a General Ledger is Important
+Why Is a General Ledger Important?

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.